Thomas the Tank Engine and friends will be visiting two heritage railways in Essex during the second half of 2018.

 Colne Valley Railway, Castle Hedingham

-Thomas will spend most of the day greeting visitors and taking them for rides in his express coaches.
+Thomas will spend most of the day taking visitors for rides in his express coaches.
 His friend Daisy will also be taking families for rides.
-If the weather is good you might be able to catch a ride behind Mavis in the goods train and take a trip in Toby’s carriages on the miniature railway.
+If the weather is good you might be able to catch a ride behind Mavis in the goods train on the miniature railway.

 At the fun Imagination Station children will have the chance to take part in several activities, including temporary tattoos, colouring, children’s games, play trains.